-10 Reliable Black Face Masks Vetted By Reviewers
+10 Reliable Face Masks In Classic Black, As Vetted By Reviewers

 Whether you're looking to match everything in your closet without thinking twice or are extremely committed to wearing H-2-T noir (where my fellow New Yorkers at?), black face masks are a solid solution to keeping you protected while simultaneously stylish.
 We scoured the rapidly expanding marketplace of non-medical masks to distill a list of reliable colorless styles that reviewers highly suggest.

 While the shade variety may be finite, the material options are still robust — with everything from luxe-silk to soft-cotton and disposable 4-ply styles to choose from.
-Ahead, shop a top-rated lineup of trusty black face masks you can add to cart (and your neutral wardrobe rotation) now.
+Ahead, shop a top-rated lineup of trusty face masks in classic black you can add to cart (and your neutral wardrobe rotation) now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.